MrStevenSmith/Trident-WordPress-Application/exercise 1/answer/README.md

 [root@rhel3 ~]#
 ```

 Trident should have automatically provisioned a volume on the NetApp and assigned this as a Persistent Volume.
-You should see the NetApp volume name and the backend ID, which represents the ONTAP SVM being used.
+You should see the NetApp volume name and the backend ID, which represents the NetApp system being used.

 ```
 [root@rhel3 ~]# kubectl get pv